wezleysherman/Bop-Dot-Com/README.md

 - Type: 'python manage.py shell' (Make sure you are using Python3 or higher!)

+Once active, you will go to 'http://127.0.0.1:8000' in either Safari or Google Chrome
+- To Log in:
+- Either register a new account and hit the 'Bop dot com' logo to be transfered to the main page
+- Or log in via our credentials:
+- username: wezleysherman
+- password: mypassword
+- Click 'login'
+- Then click the 'Bop dot com' logo to go to the site index

 If something doesn't work:

 Contact: Wezley Sherman at wsherma2@asu.edu

 Thank you! :)